Beginner’s Guide to Colocation

-At LightWave Networks, our Boston colocation company, we offer personalized colocation services at data centers in Boston, MA and Dallas, TX.
+At LightWave Networks, our Boston colocation company, we offer personalized colocation services at data centers in Boston and Dallas.
 We customize our services to best suit the needs of your business.
 Instead of having to store your company servers in-house, your data can be securely stored in our fully redundant colocation servers where you can easily access your data at any time.
 At our colocation data centers in Boston and Dallas, we offer both unmanaged and managed options.

 On the other hand, colocation hosting gives your company’s IT staff full control over your servers, even while they sit inside a third-party data center and benefit from that facility’s bandwidth and power.
 At both our Boston colocation data center and Dallas facility, we offer unmanaged colocation hosting, as well as managed hosting, under our managed networking services.

 - Colocation Hosting Pricing

 Colocation pricing varies depending on which company you end up renting server space from.
 Space in a colocation data center is typically leased by the rack, cabinet, cage, or room with both shared and private options.

 - Server Rack vs. Cabinet vs. Shelf vs. Suite

 The size of the space, along with its shared or private designation, determines colocation pricing.
 Racks are smallest, and therefore less expensive.
 Cabinets are smaller than cages, while rooms are the largest option.
 Prices go up as the size increases and shared space typically costs less than private space.

 - Colocation Hosting Pricing Going Down

 Within the industry, colocation pricing is falling.
 As more businesses are investing in colocation and there is more competition within the market to meet that demand, average prices are decreasing.
 Now is a great time to look into colocation as a viable option for companies, including small businesses.